 However, as you tour the cells, you’ll see evidence of the activities of cellmates.
 Some played instruments, some painted, and some read.

-Other than the cells, you should also see the lighthouse, which was originally built in 1854, demolished, and then rebuilt.
-It was the first lighthouse on the west coast and is a rich piece of the history of Alcatraz Island.
+Besides the cells, you should also see the lighthouse, originally built in 1854, demolished and then rebuilt.
+It was the first lighthouse on the West Coast and is a rich piece of the history of Alcatraz Island.

 If you have time, stay for a night tour, as that’s the time when the island is the least crowded.